min2ha/ukwa-site/content/target/36213/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Bernard Harkins | Winning with Labour in Midlothian North and Musselburgh

 Bernard Harkins is the Scottish Labour candidate for the Midlothian North and Musselburgh constituency in the 2016 Scottish Parliament election.